← All articles

 The honest bottom line

-Use whatever you trust — both should be non-custodial, and you should always sign yourself.
-If you want the maximum reclaimable SOL (including Token-2022 and spam NFTs) and a free preview before connecting, that's what a dedicated cleaner like SolHealth is built for.
-If you just want a quick tidy inside your wallet, the native tool is a reasonable start — then scan with a dedicated tool to catch what's left.
+Use whatever you trust — both should be non-custodial, and you should always sign every transaction yourself.
+If you want a free preview before connecting and coverage of Token-2022, spam NFTs and program buffers, that's what a dedicated cleaner like SolHealth is built for.
+If you just want a quick tidy inside your wallet, a built-in cleanup is a reasonable start — and a free scan by address, afterwards, shows you exactly what's still reclaimable, with no guesswork.

 Curious how much is locked in your own wallet?